aces/Loris/modules/examiner/help/examiner.md

 # Examiner

 This module allows you to add, view, or modify examiners and their certifications.
-An examiner is the person certified to administer a specific instrument, or the person entering data into the database.
+An examiner is the person certified to administer a specific instrument, or in some cases the person entering data into the database.

 To add a new examiner, enter their name, select their site, and specify whether they are a radiologist.
 Then, click **Add Examiner**.